stevanmilic/gocelery/README.md

 go get gopkg.in/gocelery/gocelery.v2
 ```

+## v2 Design

+* Message Protocol v2 support
+* structs should be initialized by caller instead of using constructor
+* use context.Context

 ## Why?

 Having being involved in a number of projects migrating server from python to go, I have realized Go can help improve performance of existing python web applications.